EnriqueKi/AiAiAi2023/README.md

 _Aiaiai news:_
 * https://openai.com/research/gpt-4

 _The rest of the day will be hands-on with these resources :_
+Remix code to Make an animated AND/OR Interactive poster/SKETCH "They say ai will change everything but I’m sure it will not change …………."

 * Painting with code by Andreas Refsgaard - https://andreasref.github.io/p5js/
 * Allison Parrish on media : https://creative-coding.decontextualize.com/media/
 * Allison Parrish on Text : https://creative-coding.decontextualize.com/text-and-type/